 At the heart of the issue, is that the world’s second largest lithium producer Sociedad Quimica y Minera de Chile (SQM) received permission to triple production at its Chilean properties.
 The general fear was that it can quickly ramp up production, which would have a negative impact on current prices and could lead to oversupply.

 The demand for lithium at the current time could push lithium stocks

-The important fact to note, is that SQM cannot turn this production on overnight.
+Something you should consider is that SQM cannot turn this production on overnight.
 In the meantime, there is tight supply for lithium, which in the end, can only benefit stocks that strictly rely on the commodity.
 Lithium supply in 2017 was 236,000 tonnes while demand was 228,000 tonnes.
 At the rate demand is growing, current producers will have a hard time keeping up.

 China has also entered the lithium market in a big way.
 In 2017, it sold 700,000 EVs, a 40% increase over 2016.
 According to the International Energy Agency (IEA), China represents over a quarter of the EV market and will own 40% of the market by 2040.
 As a result, the country is making big investments and signing lithium offtake agreements at a rapid pace.

 The recent downward pressure on lithium stocks have provided investors with a better entry point for a particular company of their choice.
 With that in mind, here are the Top 7 Canadian Lithium stocks.
 The lithium market is tiny and there are not many producers.
 As a result, these are stocks that are listed on either the TSX or TSX Venture and have market capitalization greater than $100 million.